ajauwena/Bioinformatics_Projects/Investigating_Genomic_Prediction_in_Ontarian_Barley/README.md

 ## Overview

-Barley is a key cereal crop in Ontario, Canada, and increasing its production could significantly boost food supply in the region.<sup>4</sup> Investigating the historical yields of Ontarian barley varieties can reveal yield trends and help elucidate the influence of genetic and environmental factors on these yields.<sup>6</sup> Here, genetic factors refer to the breeding of genetically superior varieties, while environmental factors encompass factors unrelated to breeding efforts, such as improved farming practices and climatic changes.<sup>5</sup>
+Barley (<em>Hordeum vulgare</em> L.) is a key cereal crop in Ontario, Canada, and increasing its production could significantly boost food supply in the region.<sup>4</sup> Investigating the historical yields of Ontarian barley varieties can reveal yield trends and help elucidate the influence of genetic and environmental factors on these yields.<sup>6</sup> Here, genetic factors refer to the breeding of genetically superior varieties, while environmental factors encompass factors unrelated to breeding efforts, such as improved farming practices and climatic changes.<sup>5</sup>

 Genetic improvement via breeding efforts is an essential component for accelerating food production.<sup>1</sup> Genomic prediction can enhance this process – it involves using statistical models to predict crop performance based on genotype, and it has been successfully applied to other grains like rice and winter wheat.<sup>2,3,6,8</sup>